Enabling Event-Streaming Operations

 INFO

-Speakeasy makes it easy to build SSE into your SDKs without vendor extensions or heuristics.
+Speakeasy makes it easy to build SSE into generated SDKs without vendor extensions or heuristics.
 Leverage SSE by modeling SSE streams as text/event-stream responses with pure OpenAPI.

 Here’s a short example of using an SDK to chat with an LLM and read its response as a stream: